The hidden downside of a Vegas Stanley Cup win

 No, this is about Vegas as a hockey market and minting new fans, for whom a Cup would be too much, too soon.

 A Stanley Cup in Year 1 would be an unprecedented and undeniable thrill, but where do you go from there?
-I've always felt the recipe for a thriving fan base is three-fold: an entertaining product, which the Knights have; sustained success on the ice, which the Knights could have; and a prolonged hunger for a championship, in particular after a few teases and close calls.
+I've always felt the recipe for a thriving fan base is threefold: an entertaining product, which the Knights have; sustained success on the ice, which the Knights could have; and a prolonged hunger for a championship, in particular after a few teases and close calls.

-That's how you mint fans for life: By giving them a taste, and then taking on that journey a few more times before you win.
+That's how you mint fans for life: by giving them a taste and then taking them on that journey a few more times before you win.
 Rather than, say, doing what the Panthers did, and give their fans a taste in Year 3 before developing a decades-long allergy to the postseason.

 I became a die-hard New Jersey Devils fan because of their run to the conference final in 1988, the first time the team made the playoffs.
 They were a Cinderella team.
 Weird stuff happened that's still talked about 30 years later, like their coach allegedly shoving a referee and telling him to have another doughnut.
 But the impact that season made on a fan in his early teens was undeniable, and that impact would have been significantly lessened had they won that season rather than falling painfully short.